Shachar-Oron/KNN_Client_Server/README.md

-# ap_ex2
+# ap_ex3
 ## Description
 project of the second exercise in ap course, implementation of the KNN learning machine algorithm.

  ## About the project
+In this project we have implemented the previous exercises by adding them the server and the client functionallity.
+The client communicates with the server through the socket, with an IP adress and a port. the server is responsiball to run the KNN algorithm and send to the client the labels to the samples.
+The client is respomsible of getting the input from the user and send it to the server.
+In return' the server send the client the correct label for the input/
+The input the user is supposed to enter contains 3 arguments: "vector distance k".
-in this exercise the code gets 3 arguments from the user- 'k' - in the knn algorythem, is a number of neighbors we would like to calculate the distences from. it shuld be a positive int value.
+'k' - in the knn algorythem, k is the number of neighbors we would like to calculate the distences from. it shuld be a positive int value.
-'file'- is the path to a file that contains the data set with the classificated or unclassificated data.
-'distance'- could be: AUC, MAN, CHB, CAN, MIN. means the way the distance will be calulated.
+'distance'- could be: AUC, MAN, CHB, CAN, MIN.
+Means the way the distance will be calulated.
+'vector'- a string in a form of numbers that are separated by spaces.

 In the previous exercise, we have created a class named DistancesCalcolators that has different functions that calculates the different distances. the types of distances are:
   - Euclidean distance (AUC)